Platoniq/wilder-journal/_articles/en/be-part-does-a-students-decision-have-the-same-power-as-a-teachers.md

 {% quote %}That's why I think so few young people are participating, because there is a lack of a global culture of participation for families and adults.{% endquote %}

-We said before that young people are the future… Did it make you cringe when you read it?
+We said before that young people are the future...
+Did it make you cringe when you read it?
 We are so used to phrases like this that we forget to point out that young people are also the present.
 It may be trivial, but in our opinion, it reveals the tip of an iceberg of considerable size, a problem that also worries teachers:

-> "One issue that worries me a lot as a youth educator is that, as a general rule, there is a sense of exclusion in social decisions that causes \[young people] not to feel empowered in many ways, including that of the school. (…) I think this is the main barrier.
+> "One issue that worries me a lot as a youth educator is that, as a general rule, there is a sense of exclusion in social decisions that causes \[young people] not to feel empowered in many ways, including that of the school. (...)
+I think this is the main barrier.
 They really feel, and this is how we have made them understand, not us \[teachers] but society, that they are passive subjects of their life.
 I think this is the biggest issue not only at the educational level, but also at the societal level."
 (1/2)

 ### About the school system